North West 200: Mark Young

-Twenty-two-year-old Mark Young died during the 2009 event on 17 May 2009.
+Mark Young died during the 2009 event on 17 May 2009.
 It was Young's first race at the North West 200 although he had road racing experience.

 Mark Buckley

-Thirty-five-year-old Mark Buckley suffered a fatal crash on Millbank Avenue outside Portstewart during the Superstock race on 19 May 2012.
+Mark Buckley suffered a fatal crash on Millbank Avenue outside Portstewart during the Superstock race on 19 May 2012.
 He was taken to hospital but later died from his injuries.
 No other competitors were involved with this incident.

 Simon Andrews

-Andrews was airlifted to a hospital in Northern Ireland in critical condition after suffering a serious crash while competing in the North West 200 on Saturday, 17 May 2014.
+Simon Andrews was airlifted to a hospital in Northern Ireland in critical condition after suffering a serious crash while competing in the North West 200 on Saturday, 17 May 2014.
 Andrews came off his bike and slid down the asphalt until he collided head-first with a section of raised concrete pavement while curbing at high speed in Portrush, County Antrim.
 After receiving immediate medical intervention from the race doctors and medics, Andrews was airlifted to the Royal Victoria Hospital in Belfast in a critical condition after suffering the high-speed accident on the approach to Metropole corner.
 Andrews was competing in the second Superstock race of the event aboard his BMW.
 He died in hospital on 19 May 2014 as a result of his injuries, aged 31.